1996 Danamon Open

-The 1996 Danamon Open was a women's tennis tournament played on outdoor hard courts at the Gelora Senayan Stadium in Jakarta in Indonesia and was part of Tier III of the 1996 WTA Tour.
+The 1996 Danamon Open was a women's tennis tournament played on outdoor hard courts at the Gelora Senayan Stadium in Jakarta in Indonesia and was part of the Tier III category of the 1996 WTA Tour.
 It was the fourth edition of the tournament and ran from 9 April through 14 April 1996.
 Fifth-seeded Linda Wild won the singles title.